Back to: The Skin Well

 Shaped by Health, Guided by DHSC

-Skin training should be aligned with national health standards—with DHSC involvement in reviewing what is taught and why it matters.
+Training for everyone who works with skin – medics and non-medics – should be aligned with national health standards, with DHSC involved in reviewing what is taught and why it matters.

 → Go to Pillar Two: Education